Bhavramsi/samsung-riscv/README.md

 - **Binary:** `000000000000 00001 000 1100111`
 - **Hex:** `00008067`

-<summary><b> Task 4 :Functional Simulation of RISC-V Core.</b> </summary
+# Task 4 :Functional Simulation of RISC-V Core.

-# OBJECTIVE :  Perform a functional simulation of the given RISC-V Core Verilog netlist and testbench.
+## OBJECTIVE :  Perform a functional simulation of the given RISC-V Core Verilog netlist and testbench.

 ## Steps to perform functional simulation for RISC-V :
 1. Using suitable commands install the iverilog and GTKWave in ubuntu.